kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		  logseq.order-list-type:: number
 		- logseq.order-list-type:: number
 		  ---
-	- Draw a graph/diagram and determine a vector equation for these **lines**: logseq.order-list-type:: number
+	- i) Draw a graph/diagram and determine a vector equation for these **lines**. logseq.order-list-type:: number ii) Be as *efficient* as possible with your solution; list the number of .
 		- logseq.order-list-type:: number
 		  $$y=3x+4$$
+		- logseq.order-list-type:: number